purepelmen/JuiceOS-Kernel32/ReadMe.md

 sudo apt install qemu-system-x86
 ```

-## Running in emulator
+### Testing
 Linux:
 ```console
 make run
 ```

 Windows:
-Change path to the ISO file in `run.bat` and run it
+Make the path in `run.bat` be correct for your computer, so it'll point to the built ISO file.
+Then run it.

 ## Running on a real hardware
-For linux users:
+For Linux users:
 ```console
 sudo dd -if bin/JuiceOS.iso -of /dev/sdb
 ```